 What’s at Stake?

-The winning bartender receives the coveted title of “Angostura® Global Cocktail Challenge (AGCC) Champion,” but that’s not all — He or she also receives a cash prize of US$10,000 and a two-year contract as the Angostura® Global Brand Ambassador for ANGOSTURA® aromatic bitters, ANGOSTURA® orange bitters, Angostura® Rums and Amaro di ANGOSTURA®, and the opportunity to serve as a judge in the next AGCC.
+The winning bartender receives the coveted title of “Angostura® Global Cocktail Challenge (AGCC) Champion,” but that’s not all — He or she also receives a cash prize of US$10,000 and a two-year contract as the Angostura® Global Brand Ambassador for ANGOSTURA® aromatic bitters, ANGOSTURA® orange bitters, Angostura® Rums and Amaro di ANGOSTURA®, and the opportunity to serve as a Judge in the AGCC finals.

 Trophies will also be awarded to the Winners of the Best Rum Cocktail and the Best Amaro Cocktail, respectively.

 1. You must sign-up online by completing the entry form

 2. You must submit written recipes for two cocktails

 Your Rum Cocktail must be a new cocktail and must contain:

 - At least (30ml) 1oz. of any of the Angostura-brand rums listed below*.
 No other brand of rum is allowed.